amirhne/powerdns-poweradmin-docker-compose/README.md

 - **HTTP**: http://127.0.0.1
 - **HTTPS**: https://127.0.0.1

-You may need to adjust your browser's security settings if you're using a self-signed certificate for HTTPS.Once the **PowerAdmin** web interface loads, complete the **startup wizard**.
+You may need to adjust your browser's security settings if you're using a self-signed certificate for HTTPS.
+Once the **PowerAdmin** web interface loads, complete the **startup wizard**.

-Follow the instructions to set up the **PowerAdmin** interface and connect it to your PowerDNS instance.
+Follow the instructions to set up the PowerAdmin interface and connect it to your PowerDNS instance.
+Use 'pdns-mysql' as the database address, 'root' as the database user, and 'pdns' as the database name.

 After completing the setup wizard: